rkulla/dotfiles/README.md

 Install (or update) LSP servers and Linters I integrate with:

 $ go install golang.org/x/tools/gopls@latest
 $ go install honnef.co/go/tools/cmd/staticcheck@latest
 $ cargo install stylua
 $ npm i -g typescript-language-server typescript (tsserver LSP wrapper; when not in package.json)
-   $ npm i -g eslint_d prettierd
+$ npm i -g eslint_d
+$ brew install prettierd

 ## VSCode

 For now manually copy my settings from vscode/settings.json into ~/Library/Application\ Support/Code/User/settings.json

 ## Uninstalling

 Simply `git rm` any files and remove linking references from install.sh.
 Then use my `lslb` alias to list broken symlinks for removal.
 Also uninstall with vimogen if it was a vim plugin.